 - eat raw fruits and vegetables that you can peel yourself

-Because cholera vaccines do not work very well and most people have a slim chance of catching cholera, your doctor is not likely to provide you with a vaccination.
-However, if you have had the vaccine and are going to be in a country where cholera is a threat, you may need a second dose or booster of the vaccine.
+Since cholera vaccines don’t work very well and most people have a slim chance of catching cholera, your doctor is not likely to provide you with a vaccination.
+If you’ve already had the vaccine and are going to be in a country where cholera is a threat, you may need a second dose or booster of the vaccine.